The ULTIMATE guide to Hoi An tailors (with prices)

 I’ll be real with you, navigating the Hoi An tailoring process can be a bit of an assault on the senses.

-Every shop has persistent assistants keen to convert you as a customer (the whole “I’m just browsing at the moment, thanks” doesn’t really work here), many shops don’t have air con and can get unbearably stuffy in the afternoon heat, there are so many kaleidoscopic fabric linings the walls that it might make your eyes hurt.
+Every shop has persistent assistants keen to convert you as a customer (the whole “I’m just browsing at the moment, thanks” doesn’t really work here), many shops don’t have air con and can get unbearably stuffy in the afternoon heat, there are so many kaleidoscopic fabric lining the walls that it might make your eyes hurt.

 Treat it like an extreme sport: stay hydrated, take breaks, and keep your eye on the prize, which is a bunch of epic custom-made clothing to take home.